There are many similarities between latex and enamel-based paints.

 Water or Oil-Based

-It’s not so much the name, but what the paint is based on that makes the real difference between them.
+It’s not the name but what the paint is based on that makes the real difference between them.

-So, a more important difference between enamel vs latex paint is that latex paints tend to be water-based while enamel paints tend to be oil-based.
+So, a more important difference between enamel and latex paint is that latex paints tend to be water-based while enamel paints tend to be oil-based.

 Typically, latex paint is a water-based emulsion where the pigment particles of the paint are suspended in water.

 While on the other hand, oil-based paint carries its pigment particles in a thinner mineral spirit or solvent.

 This is the most important difference between the two products.

 Oil-based enamel paints take longer to dry compared to water-based latex paints.

 However, once it has dried, the enamel paint is quite beautiful and will last for a long time.